 In terms of fees, it charges a platform fee of 0.25%, which is relatively competitive.
 The underlying fund costs are obviously higher than with portfolios based around passive vehicles and typically range from 0.8% to 1.8% per year.
 Overall, it is difficult to judge The Big Exchange as it is so new-to-market but, on first inspection, it seems a viable proposition and should be attractive to those with more finely tuned ethical requirements from their investments.

 Triodos is an ethical bank that offers a cash ISA, junior ISA and Stocks and Shares ISA.
 Unlike the other ISAs in this review, Triodos offers direct investments into its own actively managed funds rather than a portfolio of funds.
-At the time of writing, the available options are the large-cap focused Triodos Global Equities Impact fund, the small-and-mid cap orientated Triodos Pioneer Impact fund and the soon-to-be-launched Triodos Sterling Bond Impact fund.
+At the time of writing, the available options are the large-cap focused Triodos Global Equities Impact fund, the small-and-mid cap orientated Triodos Pioneer Impact fund and the Triodos Microfinance fund.

-To date, the Triodos Global Equities Impact fund has underperformed its MSCI World Index benchmark in five of the past six years, up to and including 2019, although it aims to produce steady long-term growth through exposure to stocks that meet its sustainability criteria rather than outperforming its benchmark.
+To date, the Triodos Global Equities Impact fund underperformed its MSCI World Index benchmark in 2019 and 2020, but outperformed in 2018 and 2017, although it aims to produce steady long-term growth through exposure to stocks that meet its sustainability criteria rather than outperforming its benchmark.
 Indeed, it tends to deviate from the benchmark, while maintaining its bias to large-cap stocks.
 The Triodos Pioneer Impact fund, meanwhile, is suited to investors with a greater appetite for risk as it is a more concentrated portfolio predominantly invested in small and mid-cap opportunities.
-Again, it doesn't target outperformance of its MSCI World Small and Mid Cap index benchmark, although it turned in a strong performance in 2019, having lagged for the previous three years.
+Again, it doesn't target outperformance of its MSCI World Small and Mid Cap index benchmark, although it turned in a strong performance in both 2019 and 2020.

 In a similar way to The Big Exchange proposition, Triodos is a good option for those looking for actively managed, ethically driven investments rather than a cover-all passive alternative.
-The costs are in line with what you would expect to pay to invest in a single fund investment, with ongoing charges of around 0.75%, 1.00% and 1.10% for the Sterling Bond, Pioneer Impact and Global Equities Impact funds, respectively.
+The costs are in line with what you would expect to pay to invest in a single fund investment.
 Overall, it's a bolder choice than those offered by the platforms as it is centred on single funds, meaning it is probably better suited to investors with some prior experience of the markets.

 tickr is a user-friendly app that specifically targets millennials who are keen to partake in impact investing.
-It offers three risk levels - cautious, balanced and adventurous - with the option to tap into three main themes: climate change, equality and disruptive technology, or a combination of all three.
+It offers three risk levels - cautious, balanced and adventurous - with the option to tap into two main themes: people or planet, or a combination of the two.
 It's easy to set up and manage your account from your mobile, although, as it was only launched in January 2019, it doesn't yet have an extensive track record.
 You can even invest spare change (via round-ups) from everyday purchases made using your existing current account.

 Overall, it's an interesting proposition and one that is sure to appeal to young people and those dipping their toes into ethical investing for the first time.
 A criticism is that it lacks some of the tools and functionality of other investment platforms which, combined with the fee structure, might mean that investors choose to transfer out once they gain confidence in their capacity to have more input into their investment choices.